iwood55/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+.forEach() goes through every item in an array without stopping and a return statement is optional to mutate the array. .map() automatically returns a new array unlike .forEach() and it always needs a return keyword to work.
+They are alike because they both shuffle through the data provided but one produces a new array every time and the other does not.

 2. Explain the difference between a callback and a higher order function.

+A higher order function receives other functions as arguments.
+Callback functions are passed into the higher order functions as arguments.
+They essentially make one another because if there was not a callback in a higher order function then it is just a function and vice versa.

 3. What is closure?

+Closure is when an inner function reaches out of its 'scope' to grab a value defined in an outer scope making it function-scoped and not global-scoped.

 4. Describe the four rules of the 'this' keyword.

+Window binding - If "this" does not have context then the window object will be returned.

+Implicit binding - Implicit binding uses dot notation to "imply" that whatever is left of the dot becomes the "this" for a function.

+Explicit binding - Explicit binding uses .call .apply or .bind and is explicit because the object is explicitly declared using one of the three.

+New binding - Using new binding will create a new object and that can inherit functions from a parent.

 5. Why do we need super() in an extended class?

+We use super() in an extended class because that is how the "child" inherits the keys prom the "parent."
+Just like .call would do except in "class syntax."

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.